openstack/horizon/docs/source/quickstart.rst

 Horizon's Structure
 ===================

-This project is a bit different from other Openstack projects in that it is composed of two distinct components:
+This project is a bit different from other OpenStack projects in that it has two very distinct components underneath it: ``horizon``, and ``openstack-dashboard``.

-    * ``horizon``
-    * ``openstack-dashboard``

 The ``horizon`` directory holds the generic libraries and components that can be used in any Django project.
-In testing, this component is set up with buildout (see :doc:`ref/run_tests`), and any dependencies that need to be added to the ``horizon/buildout.cfg`` file.

-The ``openstack-dashboard`` directory contains a reference Django project that uses ``horizon`` and is built with a virtualenv.
-If dependencies are added that ``openstack-dashboard`` requires they should be added to ``openstack- dashboard/tools/pip-requires``.
+The ``openstack-dashboard`` directory contains a reference Django project that uses ``horizon``.

+For development, both pieces share an environment which (by default) is built with the ``tools/install_venv.py`` script.
+That script creates a virtualenv and installs all the necessary packages.

+If dependencies are added to either ``horizon`` or ``openstack-dashboard``, they should be added to ``tools/pip-requires``.

   .. important::